-Moody's Investors Service, Inc. ("Moody's") has assigned the Offered Bonds a rating of "Aa1" and S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("S&P"), has assigned the Offered Bonds a rating of "AA+".
+Moody's Investors Service, Inc. ("Moody's") has assigned the Issue 2024-3A Bonds a rating of "Aa1" and the Issue 2024-3B Bonds and the Issue 2024-3C Bonds a rating of "Aa1/VMIG 1", and S&P Global Ratings ("S&P") has assigned the Issue 2024-3A Bonds a rating of "AA+" and the Issue 2024-3B Bonds and the Issue 2024-3C Bonds a rating of "AA+/A-1+".
 Such ratings reflect only the views of the respective rating agency and an explanation of the criteria for and the significance of such ratings may be obtained from Moody's and S&P. THDA has furnished to Moody's and S&P certain information and materials with respect to the Offered Bonds.
 Generally, rating agencies base their ratings on such information and materials, and on investigations, studies and assumptions made by the rating agencies.
 There is no assurance that the ratings will continue for any given period of time or that the ratings will not be revised or withdrawn entirely by these rating agencies, if in the judgment of the rating agency, circumstances so warrant.
 A downward revision or withdrawal of the ratings may have an adverse effect on the market price of the Offered Bonds.